Victorwz/tod_as_nlg/README.md

 # Task-Oriented Dialogue System as Natural Language Generation

-Code for our paper "[Task-Oriented Dialogue System as Natural Language Generation](https://arxiv.org/abs/2108.13679)".
+Official implementation of SIGIR 2022 Paper "[Task-Oriented Dialogue System as Natural Language Generation](https://arxiv.org/abs/2108.13679)".
 Please cite our paper if you find this repository helpful in your research:
 ```
 @article{wang2021task,
   title={Task-Oriented Dialogue System as Natural Language Generation},